ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

-To achieve interoperability, the following standards components SHOULD be used:
+Use of the following standards components allows for interoperability:

 1. TPM Keys MUST be configured according to {{Platform-DevID-TPM-2.0}}, or {{Platform-ID-TPM-1.2}}.

-2. For devices using UEFI and Linux, measurements of firmware and bootable modules SHOULD be taken according to TCG PC Client {{PC-Client-BIOS-TPM-1.2}} or {{PC-Client-BIOS-TPM-2.0}}, and Linux IMA {{IMA}}
+2. For devices using UEFI and Linux, measurements of firmware and bootable modules MUST be taken according to TCG PC Client {{PC-Client-BIOS-TPM-1.2}} or {{PC-Client-BIOS-TPM-2.0}}, and Linux IMA {{IMA}}

 3. Device Identity MUST be managed as specified in IEEE 802.1AR Device Identity certificates {{IEEE-802-1AR}}, with keys protected by TPMs.

-4. Attestation logs SHOULD be formatted according to the Canonical Event Log format {{Canonical-Event-Log}}, although other specialized formats may be used.
-UEFI-based systems MAY use the TCG UEFI BIOS event log {{EFI-TPM}}.
+4. Attestation logs from Linux-based systems MUST be formatted according to the Canonical Event Log format {{Canonical-Event-Log}}.
+UEFI-based systems MUST use the TCG UEFI BIOS event log {{EFI-TPM}} for TPM1.2 systems, and TCG PC Client Platform Firmware Profile {{PC-Client-BIOS-TPM-2.0}} for TPM2.0.

-5. Quotes are retrieved from the TPM according to TCG TAP Information Model {{TAP}}.
-While the TAP IM gives a protocol-independent description of the data elements involved, it's important to note that quotes from the TPM are signed inside the TPM, so MUST be retrieved in a way that does not invalidate the signature, as specified in {{I-D.ietf-rats-yang-tpm-charra}}, to preserve the trust model.
+5. Quotes MUST be retrieved from the TPM according to TCG TAP Information Model {{TAP}} and the CHARRA YANG model {{I-D.ietf-rats-yang-tpm-charra}}.
+While the TAP IM gives a protocol-independent description of the data elements involved, it's important to note that quotes from the TPM are signed inside the TPM, and MUST be retrieved in a way that does not invalidate the signature, to preserve the trust model.
+The {{I-D.ietf-rats-yang-tpm-charra}} can be used for this purpose.
 (See {{security-cons}} Security Considerations).

-6. Reference Values SHOULD be encoded as SWID or CoSWID tags, as defined in the TCG RIM document {{RIM}}, compatible with NIST IR 8060 {{NIST-IR-8060}} and the IETF CoSWID draft {{I-D.ietf-sacm-coswid}}.
-See {{RIM-section}}.
+6. Reference Values MUST be encoded  as defined in the TCG RIM document {{RIM}}, typically using SWID {{SWID}}, {{NIST-IR-8060}} or CoSWID tags {{I-D.ietf-sacm-coswid}}.

+{: #riv-simplify}
 ## RIV Simplifying Assumptions

 This document makes the following simplifying assumptions to reduce complexity:

-* The product to be attested MUST be shipped with an IEEE 802.1AR Device Identity and an Initial Attestation Key (IAK) with certificate.
-The IAK certificate MUST contain the same identity information as the DevID (specifically, the same Subject Name and Subject Alt Name, signed by the manufacturer), but it's a type of key that can be used to sign a TPM Quote, but not other objects (i.e., it's marked as a TCG "Restricted" key; this convention is described in
+* The product to be attested MUST be shipped by the equipment vendor with both an IEEE 802.1AR Device Identity and an Initial Attestation Key (IAK) with certificate in place.
+The IAK certificate MUST contain the same identity information as the DevID (specifically, the same SubjectName and SubjectAltName (if used), signed by the manufacturer), but it's a type of key that can be used to sign a TPM Quote, but not other objects (i.e., it's marked as a TCG "Restricted" key; this convention is described in
   "TPM 2.0 Keys for Device Identity and Attestation" {{Platform-DevID-TPM-2.0}}).
 For network equipment, which is generally non-privacy-sensitive, shipping a device with both an IDevID and an IAK already provisioned substantially simplifies initial startup.

-Privacy-sensitive applications may use the TCG Platform Certificate or other procedures to install identity credentials into the device after manufacture.
+* IEEE 802.1AR does not require a product serial number as part of the SubjectName, but RIV-compliant devices MUST include their serial numbers in the DevID/IAK certificates to simplify tracking logistics for network equipment users.
+All other optional 802.1AR fields remain optional in RIV

 * The product MUST be equipped with a Root of Trust for Measurement (RTM), Root of Trust for Storage and Root of Trust for Reporting (as defined in {{SP800-155}}) that are capable of conforming to TCG Trusted Attestation Protocol (TAP) Information Model {{TAP}}.

-* The authorized software supplier MUST make available Reference Values in the form of signed SWID or CoSWID tags {{I-D.ietf-sacm-coswid}}, {{SWID}}, as described in TCG Reference Integrity Measurement Manifest Information Model {{RIM}}.
+* The authorized software supplier MUST make available Reference Values in the form of signed SWID or CoSWID tags.